Civil lawsuit against attorney's estate sealed by district court judge

 The girl was coerced by Cullen in 2020, when she was 16 years old and he was her court-appointed attorney, said her attorney, Stephen Carrigan of the Carrigan & Anderson firm in Corpus Christi.

-The incident happen when the girl was invited by another minor to a party, Carrigan said.
+The incident happened when the girl was invited by another minor to a party, Carrigan said.
 Carrigan claims he has a photograph from the incident.

 Cullen died in January at 73 and his death remains under investigation by the Victoria Police Department, said department spokesman David Brogger.